Close Menu

 The lousy economic timing has also set millennials back when saving for their retirement.

 Born between 1981 and 1996, millennials now range in age from 30 to 45.
-The average 401(k) balance for millennials is $83,700, compared with $146,400 for all generations, according to Fidelity Investments’ 4Q 2025 Retirement analysis.
-That less-than-six-figure nest egg also pales compared to the $1.46 million that Americans consider the “magic number” to retire comfortably in 2026, according to Northwestern Mutual’s 2026 Planning & Progress Study.
+The average 401(k) balance for millennials is $83,700, compared with $146,400 for all generations, as reported by Fidelity Investments’ 4Q 2025 Retirement analysis.
+That less-than-six-figure nest egg also pales compared to the $1.46 million that Americans consider the “magic number” to retire comfortably in 2026, as reported by Northwestern Mutual’s 2026 Planning & Progress Study.
 It’s no wonder that more than half (55%) of Millennials — the most of any generation — think they are likely to outlive their savings.
 But it’s not all gloom and doom for their future.

 From just $107.88 $24.99 for Kiplinger Personal Finance